vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

-twolve, Associated with twelve fifteen muhurtas of day given in names of Viṣnu, 250.
+twolve, Associated with twelve fifteen muhurtas of day given in names of Viṣṇu, 250.

 Tai.
 Br., 645.
 Moral values, empbasized in Maba- | Mukerji, Dr. Radbakumud, 690. "